 The Church of Jediism, founded by Daniel Jones in 2008, has over 200,000 registered members and an active digital community.
 Impressively, it's also got more followers in the UK than Rastafarianism, Paganism, Humanism and Scientology combined.
-And next year, Watkins Media is set to publish an official book of scripture written by Jones.
+And next year, Harper & Collins are set to publish an official book of scripture written by Jones.

 So what exactly is it?
 A thought-experiment questioning the entire concept of religion, or a genuinely valid belief system?
 I called the founding Knight to find out.